Virtual Grocery Shopping Experience – VR Supermarket

 Reports suggest that Chinese and Japanese consumers are the most enthusiastic users of AR and VR technologies.
 For example, 66% of consumers in Japan would be happy to use AR or VR in stores.

 Companies are making use of this fact.
-For example, a Chinese e-commerce grocer created an AR application that helps customers find products they need inside the store.
-The app shows directions in Augmented Reality and requires only a smartphone to take the supermarket shopping experience to the next level.
+For example, a Chinese e-commerce grocer created an AR application that lets customers find products they need inside the store.
+The e-commerce app shows directions in Augmented Reality and requires only a smartphone to take the supermarket shopping experience to the next level.

 The unique thing about this is that these stores are completely virtual; they have no physical facilities.
 This is a revolutionary way to use location-based AR.